oslabs-beta/DevDux/README.md

 1. If needed, install Visual Studio Code for macOS (Sierra+).
 Currently 'DevDux' only supports macOS.

 2. Install the DevDux extension for Visual Studio Code.
-Search for 'DexDux' in the VS Code extensions tab, or click [here](https://marketplace.visualstudio.com/items?itemName=DevDux.DevDux).
+Search for 'DevDux' in the VS Code extensions tab, or click [here](https://marketplace.visualstudio.com/items?itemName=DevDux.DevDux).

 3. Once installed the DevDux "Open Root File" command should be accesible via the command pallete.
 See getting started for more information.